Back to blog

 You can write code to scrape Amazon products using the Requests and Beautiful Soup libraries.
 It may need some effort, but it works.
 Sending custom headers, rotating user-agents, and proxy rotation can help bypass bans or rate limiting.

 However, the easiest solution to scrape Amazon products is using the Amazon Scraper API.
-Oxylabs also allows you to gather data from 50 other marketplaces using its E-Commerce Scraper API.
+If you're specifically interested in extracting book data, check out this guide on the Amazon Books Scraper API.
+Oxylabs also allows you to gather data from 50 other marketplaces using its E-Commerce Scraper API (now part of a Web Scraper API solution).

 If you have any questions, do not hesitate to contact us.
 Also, learn how to build an Amazon price tracker with Python and Oxylabs' Scraper API in another blog post.